 Inductively Coupled Plasma, or ICP analysis, is a powerful chemical analysis method which can be used to identify both trace amounts and major concentrations of nearly all elements within a sample.
 Element provides a wide array of ICP analysis services including ICP Mass Spectrometry (ICP-MS) and ICP Atomic Emission Spectroscopy (ICP-AES), also known as ICP Optical Emission Spectroscopy (ICP-OES).

-Element offers ICP analysis to a wide variety of standards, including ASTM specifications such as ASTM E1479 and ASTM E1097.
-Whether you require a material verification or unknown trace analysis, our experts will work with you to help determine the best method to meet your end goals.
+We deliver ICP testing and analysis to a wide variety of standards, including ASTM specifications such as ASTM E1479, E2594, E3061, F3139, E2371, and E954.
+Our Engaged Experts are familiar with compliance testing and industry standards to help identify the best method that meets your end goals.

 Find out how Element's chemistry teams work with our customers to identify the contents, composition and quality of materials they develop and manufacture.